gigmania/gigmania.github.io/README.md

 ###www.tysonium.com
 A personal page highlighting recent projects.

+###toyjs
+Javascript calisthenics.
+Toy problems published weekdays at 9am PT.
+Toyjs is live at www.toyjs.in and you can find it on Github at https://github.com/gigmania/toyjs.

 ###Project T
 Project T is a stealth mode communication and media sharing mobile app targeting an underserved, yet high value, customer segment.
+Development on this project is on hold.

 ###YummyTexts
 Yummy Texts is a text messaging management platform.